 Swallow Study in New York performed by NDoscopy Dysphagia Specialists

 NDoscopy Dysphagia Specialists performed a specialized procedure called Flexible Endoscopic Evaluation of Swallowing.
 A small endoscope is passed through the nose to view the pharynx and larynx.
 The exam is performed at patient’s bedside for a no hassle approach.
 Food and liquid are provided while the swallow is viewed in real time and video-recorded for a comprehensive, detailed view of the swallowing.
 NDoscopy Dysphagia Specialists service the greater NYC area including the Bronx, Manhattan, Brooklyn, Queens, Long Island, Westchester and Rockland Counties.
+We provide services at the patient’s home as well as in nursing facilities, hospitals, rehabilitation centers, home health or other inpatient facilities.
 Contact us for more information!